-Effects of progesterone on uterine leiomyoma growth and apoptosis
+Effects of progesterone on uterine leiomyoma growth and apoptosis (HTML)

 Maruo,Takeshi; Matsuo,Hiroya; Samoto,Takashi; Shimomura,Yosuke; Kurachi,Osamu; Gao,Zhijian; Wang,Yin; Spitz,Irving M.; Johansson,Elof D.B.

 Publication date: 2000